box/developer.box.com/guides/embed/ui-elements/browser.md

 ## Promises Polyfill

 The Preview UI Element uses Promises.
-If your application needs to supports Internet Explorer 11, please include your favorite polyfill library or a service like [`polyfill.io`](https://polyfill.io) to smartly load only the polyfills your users need.
+If your application needs to support Internet Explorer 11, please include your favorite polyfill library or a service like [`polyfill.io`](https://polyfill.io) to smartly load only the polyfills your users need.
 Box also provides a copy of the Bluebird promise library at: